 Book: Tamar Valley Wine Tour

-42. Explore Hastings Caves & Thermal Springs
+42. Hastings Caves & Thermal Springs

-You’ll need to book a tour to enter the cave but I’d highly recommend it!
+You'll need to book a tour to enter the cave but I'd highly recommend it!
 The tour also gives visitors access to the natural thermal springs which was a big deal breaker for us during the cold Tassie Winter visit!
-If you’re looking an adventure off-the-beaten-path, then consider checking out the Hastings Caves & Thermal Springs!

-43. Discover the Iron Blow Lookout
+43. Iron Blow Lookout

 Below, you’ll find a deep, metal-rich pool of water in a surrounding, otherworldly landscape.
 You can get here by driving the epic 99 bends road out of Queenstown in the Western Wilds.
-This is another lookout attraction that doesn’t often make the rounds in any Tasmania travel guide I’ve read, but a spot that I thought was really underrated!

-44. Admire the View at Leven Canyon
+44. Leven Canyon

 Are you looking for one of the most bang-for-time lookout hikes in Tasmania?
-The Leven Canyon lookout is a short circuit loop in the Northern End of the state.
+The Leven Canyon lookout is a short circuit loop in the northern end of the state.

 The metal viewpoint overlooks the Leven Canyon, a jurassic landscape with a horseshoe bend that is great for photos.